ozun215/shim-review/README.md

 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.

 -------------------------------------------------------------------------------
-- Name:
+- Name:Gooroom
-- Position:
+- Position: Gooroom Director
-- Email address:
+- Email address: gooroom@gooroom.kr
 - PGP key fingerprint:

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably